California wildfires prompt evacuations amid heat wave

 Firefighters are battling two California blazes that are raging in rural areas and have prompted evacuations in the midst of a scorching heat wave

-California wildfires erupted Wednesday in rural areas, racing through bone-dry brush and prompting evacuations as the state sweltered under a heat wave that could last through Labor Day.
+California wildfires chewed through rural areas north of Los Angeles and east of San Diego on Thursday, racing through bone-dry brush and prompting evacuations as the state sweltered under a heat wave that could last through Labor Day.

-The Route Fire in Castaic in northwestern Los Angeles County raged through about 4,625 acres (1,872 hectares) of hills containing scattered houses.
-Interstate 5, a major north-south route, was closed by a blaze that burned several hundred acres in only a few hours.
+The Route Fire near Castaic in northwestern Los Angeles County raged through more than 8 square miles of hills containing scattered houses.
+Traffic was snarled on Interstate 5, a major north-south route running through fire area.
+Containment was estimated at 12%.

-Media reports showed a wall of flames advancing uphill and smoke billowing thousands of feet into the air while planes dumped water from nearby Castaic Lake.
-A mobile home park with 94 residences was evacuated, and seven firefighters were treated for heat-related problems, authorities said.
+Media reports showed a wall of flames advancing uphill and smoke billowing thousands of feet into the air while aircraft dumped water from nearby Castaic Lake.
+There were no immediate reports of damage to buildings but a mobile home park with 94 residences was evacuated.

-The fire was moving erratically, and more resources were called in, including air tankers, the LA County Fire Department tweeted.
 An elementary school also was evacuated.
-Temperatures in the area hit 107 degrees (42 Celsius) and winds gusted to 17 mph (27 kph), forecasters said.
+Temperatures in the area on Wednesday hit 107 degrees (42 Celsius) and winds gusted to 17 mph (27 kph), forecasters said.

+Temperatures in much of California were so high that Gov. Gavin Newsom declared a state of emergency and the state power grid operator asked residents to voluntarily reduce use of electricity.

+Eight firefighters were treated for heat-related problems, including six who were sent to hospitals, but all were in good condition, Los Angeles County Fire Department Deputy Chief Thomas Ewald said.

+More injuries were expected as crews cope with extreme heat that was expected to stretch into next week, Ewald said during a news conference Wednesday night.

+“Wearing heavy firefighting gear, carrying packs, dragging hose, swinging tools, the folks out there are just taking a beating," he said.

-Another fire burned at least four buildings, including a home, and prompted evacuations in the Dulzura area in eastern San Diego County near the Mexican border.
-It swiftly grew to more than 1,400 acres (567 hectares) and prompted evacuation orders for at least 400 homes, authorities said.
+Another fire burned at least four buildings, including a home, and prompted evacuations in the Dulzura area in eastern San Diego County near the U.S.-Mexico border.
+It swiftly grew to more than 6 square miles and prompted evacuation orders for at least 400 homes, authorities said.
+The fire was 5% contained.

 No injuries were immediately reported, but there were “multiple close calls” as residents rushed to flee, said Capt.
 Thomas Shoots with the California Department of Forestry and Fire Protection.